 Urocit-K Side Effects

-Note: This document contains side effect information about potassium citrate.
-Some of the dosage forms listed on this page may not apply to the brand name Urocit-K.
+Note: This page contains side effects data for the generic drug potassium citrate.
+It is possible that some of the dosage forms included below may not apply to the brand name Urocit-K.

 For the Consumer

-Applies to potassium citrate: oral liquid, oral tablet extended release
+Applies to potassium citrate: oral patch extended release, oral solution, oral tablet, oral tablet extended release

 For Healthcare Professionals

 Applies to potassium citrate: compounding powder, oral liquid, oral tablet extended release

 Metabolic side effects have been reported rarely.
 Hyperkalemia may cause life-threatening cardiac arrhythmias, and can occur even when renal function is normal.
 Patients should not use potassium-rich salt substitutes without the advice of their healthcare professional during potassium citrate (the active ingredient contained in Urocit-K) therapy.
 Long-term therapy can result in metabolic alkalosis.[Ref]

 Signs of hyperkalemia include muscle weakness (including frank skeletal muscle and diaphragm paralysis), peaked T waves on the ECG, and cardiac arrhythmias.[Ref]